musabbirbaki/csci3055u-project-template/README.md

 ## About the standard library

-> - Kotlin has its standard library imported by Default.
-The Default Imports include:
+*Kotlin has its standard library imported by Default.
+The Default Imports include:*
 ```java
 kotlin.*
 kotlin.collections.*
 java.lang.* (JVM only)
 //And many more.
 ```
-> Example 1: The Hello World program uses two of these libraries, the kotlin.io and kotlin collections
+*Example 1: The Hello World program uses two of these libraries, the kotlin.io and kotlin collections*
 ```java
 fun main(arg : Array<String>){
     println("Hello, World!")
 }
 ```
-> Example 2: Higher-order functions, (let, apply, use, run, etc)
+*Example 2: Higher-order functions, (let, apply, use, run, etc)*
 ```java
 val someVal: Int = 1 + run{if(1 > 2) 3 else 5 }
 ```